milojevicdupontnikola/milojevicdupontnikola.github.io/projects.md

 ## Large-scale models of energy use in buildings

 The buildings sector is a large contributor to global energy use and CO2 emissions and requires widespread renovation plans.
 The lack of relevant granular data has constrained modelling efforts to inform such efforts to small scales, or coarse approaches.
-I am working with colleagues on upscaling current city-scale models to larger regions.
+With colleagues, I am working on upscaling current city-scale models to larger regions.